Alexander B. McDonell was born in the province of Ontario, Canada on April 17.

 Annual Alumni Banquet held at the old McDonell Memorial High School auditorium.

-During the Alumni Banquet in May a new statute of the Blessed Virgin Mary was blessed and placed over the entrance of McDonell Central High School.
+During the Alumni Banquet in May a new statue of the Blessed Virgin Mary was blessed and placed over the entrance of McDonell Central High School.

 McDonell Central High School name official changes to McDonell Central Catholic High School.